IREDES

-IREDES, International Rock Excavation Data Exchange Standard, is an industry standard to unify routines for the data exchange between mining equipment and office computer systems.
+IREDES, International Rock Excavation Data Exchange Standard, is an industry standard that is used on underground drilling machines.
+It aims to unify routines for the data exchange between mining equipment and office computer systems.
 It defines one "common electronic language" to be talked by the automation systems throughout the mine.
 In year 2000, IREDES was founded by the major players in the mining industry.
 Since then, the standard was developed, built and tested.

 Background

-Modern mining machines today is controlled electronically via network.
-This kind of equipment provides enormous amount of electronic reports and data.
+Modern mining machines today are controlled electronically via network.
+This kind of equipment provides enormous amounts of electronic reports and data.
 Before IREDES, there was no way of cost effectively exchanging the process information with databases, simulation tools and other enterprise level software.
 Any data exchange problem had to be solved by individual and expensive software development projects.
 To solve this problem, IREDES was founded to unify the data exchange format and method such that individual development effort can be minimized.

-Innovations

-The development of IREDES is to achieve the following: